 There has been a long standing debate between utilitarians about what should be maximized.
 Most fall on either the side of ‘average utility’ or ‘total utility’.
 A select group even chooses ‘minimum utility’ or other lesser known methods.

-Previously I have tried to solve this by charting different moral-theories on different axis and by prioritizing those actions that achieve success in most moral theories (see Q-balance utilitarianism).
+Previously I have tried to solve this by charting total and average utility on two axes and by prioritizing those actions that achieve both (see Q-balance utilitarianism).

 I have come to the conclusion that this is just a bandaid on a more fundamental problem.
 Whether we should choose total, average or even median utility isn’t something we could objectively decide.
 So I suggest that we go up one level, and maximize what most people want to maximize.